composewell/streamly/README.md

 ## Serial and Concurrent Merging

 Semigroup and Monoid instances can be used to fold streams serially or concurrently.
-In the following example we are composing ten actions in the stream each with a delay of 1 to 10 seconds, respectively.
+In the following example we compose ten actions in the stream, each with a delay of 1 to 10 seconds, respectively.
 Since all the actions are concurrent we see one output printed every second:

 ``` haskell